-I’m a perfectionist and I like my work to be thorough so when I decided to go pro this year, for me it meant doing things properly and making sure, I knew the basics: how to use my digital camera on manual mode (last time I really did photography I was a teen and digital didn’t even exist), understanding the light, ISO, aperture, knowing the basics on Photoshop, learning to edit my portrait the most natural way etc…
+I’m a perfectionist and I like my work to be thorough.
+When I decided to go pro this year, for me it meant doing things properly and making sure, I knew the basics: how to use my digital camera on manual mode, understanding the light, ISO, aperture, knowing the basics on Photoshop and learning to edit my portrait the most natural way etc…

 So when I started looking at Lightroom, it completely freaked me out.

 I spent hours reading about pros & cons, Lightroom Vs Photoshop (which is a false debate since both are complimentary) and finding excuses for not using it.

 Most of my excuses were time, cost and whether I could I call myself a proper Photographer to justify investing in this new software (that inner negative voice again…).
 However, I kept focusing on the cost.

 I had purchased Photoshop two years ago, which you may know, is not exactly cheap and I kept telling myself that I couldn’t invest in Lightroom…until I realised that money was just an excuse.
 I was just too scared of the unknown.
 Once I realised that I decided to take the plunge and start using Lightroom.